Will Kansas cover the spread vs. Kentucky? Betting Trends, Record ATS

 - The Jayhawks' record against the spread last year was 15-18-0.

-- Kansas had a record of 12-1 when it played as a moneyline favorite with odds of -275 or shorter last year (92.3%).
+- Kansas had a record of 12-1 in games it played as a moneyline favorite with odds of -275 or shorter last year (92.3%).

-- The implied moneyline probability for this matchup gives the Jayhawks a 73.3% chance to win.
+- The Jayhawks have a 73.3% chance to win this game based on the moneyline's implied probability.

 - The Wildcats entered four games last season as the underdog by +220 or more and won each of those games.